New Orleans, Louisiana, USA travel guide

 • Comfortable walking shoes are non-negotiable; you'll be doing a lot of exploring on foot.

-• A reusable water bottle to stay hydrated, especially during warmer months.
+• A reusable water bottle to stay hydrated while walking between culinary adventures.

 Money-Saving Tips